Publication 102, Sales to the United States Government

 - Documents showing direct payment by the U.S. government, and

 - Shipping and related documents if there is a question that the merchandise might have been sold directly to an individual in the armed services rather than to the U.S. government.

-For sales to incorporated federal instrumentalities not wholly owned by the United States, such as federal reserve banks, federal credit unions, federal land banks, and federal home loan banks, and other entities that fall within Regulation 1614, subdivision (a)(4), the seller should obtain an exemption certificate according to Regulation 1667, in addition to any of the above listed documents that are available.
+For sales to incorporated federal instrumentalities not wholly owned by the United States, such as federal reserve banks, federal credit unions, federal land banks, and federal home loan banks, and other entities that fall within Regulation 1614, Sales to the United States and Its Instrumentalities, subdivision (a)(4), the seller should obtain an exemption certificate according to Regulation 1667, Exemption Certificates, in addition to any of the above listed documents that are available.